Unstructured-IO/unstructured/CONTRIBUTING.md

 ### License

-Unstructured open source projects are licensed under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).
+MeridianPartition open source projects are licensed under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).

 Include a license at the top of new `setup.py` files: